Metals · 2025

 +Is there Iron in Lakewood, NJ tap water?

-Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Iron at 0.31 mg/L. Lakewood, NJ's 2025 Consumer Confidence Report shows Iron at or above the federal limit (0.3 mg/L MCL).
-Measured value is 1.0× the threshold.
+Yes — Lakewood, NJ's 2025 Consumer Confidence Report lists Iron at 0.31 mg/L. Lakewood, NJ's 2025 report shows Iron detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Iron in drinking water?